Ford/AVData/README.md

 ## System Requirements

-This code repository has been tested on a Laptop containing 32 gb RAM, Ubuntu 16.04 and ROS Kinetic.
+This code repository has been tested on on Ubuntu 16.04 with ROS Kinetic and Ubuntu 18.04 with ROS Melodic.

 ## Installation